Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Sociologists, political scientists, and online communities researchers are interested in understanding hierarchical organizations, social roles, and power relationships.
 Power is related to control of the conversation \citep{prabhakaran2014gender} and power dynamics shape both behavior and communication.
 Specifically, text analysis can uncover power relationships in the degree to which one speaker accommodates to the linguistic style of another \citep{danescu2012echoes}.
 We anticipate that this task is tractable for \llm{s}.

 We evaluate on the Wikipedia Talk Pages dataset from \citet{danescu2012echoes}.
 Conversations are drawn from the debate forums regarding Wikipedia edit histories, and power is a binary label describing whether or not the Wikipedia editor is an administrator.
 All models are given an editor's entire comment history from the Talk Pages, and the objective is binary classification.
+In the following example, EditorA uses a high degree of politeness and hedging langauge, which indicates that he is not in a position of power: \begin{quote} [EditorA]: That's odd.
+Somehow, I came across one of that user's edits, though I believe it was on recent changes.
+As you can see, most of the older edits are vandalism, but I guess due to the time that wouldn't warrant much of a block.
+I don't know how I happened to come across that since it's so old.
+[EditorA]: That could be the case.
+I've seen a few of those tonight. \end{quote}

-\subsubsection{\task{Toxicity Prediction}}
+\subsubsection{Toxicity Prediction}

 Toxicity is a major area of social research in online communities, as online disinhibition~\citep{suler2005contemporary} makes antisocial behaviour especially prevalent~\citep{cheng2015antisocial}.
 Predictive models can be used to understand the early signs of later toxicity~\citep{cheng2017anyone} for downstream causal analysis on the evolution of toxicity~\citep{mathew2020hate} and the effectiveness of intervention methods~\citep{kwak2015exploring}.
-Even without clearly-interpretable features, a predictive system can serve causal methods as a propensity score.
+Even without interpretable features, a predictive system can serve causal methods as a propensity score.

 Using the Conversations Gone Awry corpus~\citep{zhang2018conversations}, we investigate whether \llm{s} can predict future toxicity from early cues.
 As context, the model takes the first two messages in a conversation between Wikipedia users.
 The model should make a binary prediction whether or not the Wikipedia conversation will contain toxic language at any later stage.
+For example: \begin{quote} [UserA]: I have removed recent edition of pappe to the lead though Pappe view might notable currently without attribution and proper context of other views it WP:NPOV violation.
+[UserB]: In fact, Pappe is already mentioned twice in the proper place. \end{quote} The conversation above contains overt confrontation that will later devolve into toxicity.

-\subsubsection{\texttt{Politeness}}
+\subsubsection{Politeness}

 Before overt toxicity is evident in a community, researchers can measure its health and stability according to members' adherence to politeness norms.
 Polite members can help communities grow and retain other valuable members~\citep{burke2008mind}, while rampant impoliteness in a community can foreshadow impending toxicity~\citep{andersson1999tit}.
 Text-based politeness measures also reflect other societal factors that we explore in this work, like gender bias~\citep[\S\ref{subsub:utterances_hate_speech}]{herring1994politeness, ortu2016emotional}, power inequality~\citep[\S\ref{subsub:power}]{danescu-niculescu-mizil-etal-2013-computational}, and persuasion~\citep[\S\ref{subsub:utterance_persuasion}]{shaikh-etal-2020-examining}.